johnalison/obsidian-notes/Journal/23 September 2024 Monday.md

 # Hoops
 - good runs.
 Played well.
 Had to bail early

 H cough.
-Steph worried its pnemonia ... to walk in hours.
+Steph worried its pneumonia ... to walk in hours.
 (Of course cant get a full fucking week of work!)